Aircloak/aircloak/cloak/docs/anonymization.md

 number is selected using the mechanism described in [Noise Layers](#noise_layers) so the configured SD is only the base SD per layer - the total SD will depend on the exact query.

-Data from all buckets discarded this way is aggregated into a single bucket and reported as a whole.
-Non-aggregated values in this bucket are suppressed (replaced with a `*` in the output).
+The buckets that fail the low-count filter are re-aggregated, by sequentially censoring each bucket value from right to left, and then re-checked for low-counts.
+When all values are censored, a single bucket will remain containing all low-count buckets that couldn't be grouped into a larger bucket that passes the low-count filter.
 This bucket is also checked for low-count using the same procedure, and if it is found too small no data is reported.

 ## Fixed alignment